-United Spirits Ltd. (UNSP), India’s second- largest maker of alcoholic beverages by market value, said fourth-quarter profit fell 83 percent, missing analysts’ estimates, because of foreign-exchange losses and higher finance costs.
+United Spirits Ltd. (UNSP), India’s second-largest maker of alcoholic beverages by market value, slumped the most in three weeks in Mumbai trading after reporting fourth-quarter profit fell 83 percent.

-Profit for the quarter declined due to higher foreign exchange losses and higher interest costs, the company said in the statement.
-The loss from foreign exchange widened to 205 million rupees from 2.7 million rupees a year earlier, while interest cost rose 43 percent to 1.66 million rupees.
+The loss from foreign exchange widened to 205 million rupees from 2.7 million rupees a year earlier, while interest costs rose 43 percent to 1.66 million rupees, United Spirits said.

-Net sales for the maker of McDowell’s No. 1 whisky and Romanov vodka increased 17 percent to 18.6 billion rupees in the quarter.
-This fell short of the 18.4 billion rupees median of 13 analysts’ estimates compiled by Bloomberg.
+Net sales for the maker of McDowell’s No. 1 whiskey and Romanov vodka increased 17 percent to 18.6 billion rupees in the quarter.
+This compares with the 18.4 billion-rupee median of 13 analysts’ estimates compiled by Bloomberg.

 To contact the reporter on this story: Malavika Sharma in New Delhi at email@example.com.